-NICE Compliant, it is complementary to other programmes for veterans.
-It deals effectively with the immediate symptoms of PTSD, such as flashbacks and nightmares, that otherwise inhibit progress in treating other problems such as addiction and addressing homelessness, for example
+This deals effectively in most cases with the immediate symptoms of PTSD, such as flashbacks and nightmares, that otherwise inhibit progress in treating other problems such as addiction and addressing homelessness, for example.

 PTSD Resolution was set up to offer treatment that offered advantages in speed, cost, convenience, privacy and effectiveness over other generally available programmes.

 Resolution is complementary to support offered by other forces' charities and can assist a return to normal work and family life.

 Resolution offers the option for out-patient treatment which will usually enable the patient to be symptom-free in a very short period of time.
 A course is often available close to where patients live, through a large network of therapists around the UK, rather than requiring residential care, perhaps far from the patient's home.